TheMissingNutt/TheMissingNutt/README.md

 ## Hi there 👋
+i am currenty learning how to use github, complete newbie let me know if you have any fun projects for beginners

 <!--
 **TheMissingNutt/TheMissingNutt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.